Tinkerforge/doc/en/source/Tutorials/Tutorial_Rugged/Tutorial.rst

 In the following you can find source codes for a program that shows the temperature on a LCD 20x4 Bricklet.
-This program should keep working if you reconnect/restart the Master Brick or if a WiFi connection is lost.
+This program should keep working if you reconnect/restart the Master Brick or if a Wi-Fi connection is lost.
 It is even possible to exchange the Temperature or LCD 20x4 Bricklet, since the program uses the UID from the enumeration.